Getting Things Done or GTD is a fantastic framework for managing a business written and developed by David Allen.

 (the actual grid above is in a Google Sheet)

 I feed the review with statistics from Trello Plus.

 I store, manage and report on orders and invoices in Odoo.

 These tools help with the reporting review and in the end help move forward on a daily basis.
 Ultimately, they create that production capacity which keeps me in business.

-I often see this whole arrangement as a sort of game, chess if you will: arranging the pieces to be in a best configuration.
+I often see this whole arrangement as a sort of game, chess if you will: arranging the pieces to be in the best configuration.
 But there is important psychological stuff going on here.
-The fact that I have a model of my reality enables me to stand back from it, to be objective and at least in theory to manipulate it in an ideal configuration.
+The fact that I have a model of my reality enables me to stand back from it, to be objective and at least, in theory, to manipulate it in an ideal configuration.